 Unlike the European businessmen with superior financial resources, the Chinese traders had, perforce, to embark on modest ventures because of lack of capital.
-The Chinese were then engaged mainly in the sundry goods business or the planting of pepper and gambier in the jungles of Singapore.
+The Chinese were then engaged mainly in the sundry goods business or the planting of pepper and gambier in the forest fringe of Singapore.
 Those who could afford to hire workers paid them pittance compared to European employers.
 Through sheer hard work and thrift, the Chinese employer’s business grew in scope and profitability over time.

 To cater to future expansion, he needed cheap and familiar labour whom he could trust and control.The answer lay in recruiting them from poverty-stricken parts of China.

 This brought into being a class of “Labour Broker” who would, for a handsome fee and paid expenses, obtain such workers from China.

 In China, the Labour Broker would blatantly exaggerate the boundless opportunities in Nanyang, present day Southeast Asia, to those who dared seek its riches in a strange land.
 As life was harsh in China, young men from the Guangdong and Fujian provinces were attracted by the prospects of some years’ sojourn in Nanyang for a life of ease in China later.

 The Labour Broker would personally accompany these job-seekers to Singapore by Chinese sailing junks before the advent of steamships.

 The immigrant worker quickly discovered that the “Promised Land” was no paradise on earth.
 In reality, it would be a long time before he would be free to undertake work of his choice, because he had first to pay off the considerable debts owed to his employer for his procurement.